Semafind/semadb/docs/content/docs/faq.md

 ## What is SemaDB?

 SemaDB is a search engine that allows you to search for items in a large dataset.
-It originated from searching vector similarity search and it is designed to be fast, accurate and easy to use.
+It originated from vectors similarity search and grew to more complex query types.
+It is designed to be fast, accurate and easy to use.

 ## What is vector similarity search?